Photographing the Black British Experience

 Were there certain political or cultural moments that you felt should be included in a display of black British culture from the 1950s to the 1990s?

-By framing the exhibition from the 1950s to the 1990s you encompass a shift in youth culture from the Windrush generation right up to the last days of analogue technology.
+By framing the exhibition from the 1950s to the 1990s you encompass a shift in youth culture from the Windrush generation right up to the last days of analog technology.

 Yes, I suppose these were all taken with cameras, on film, not phones.
 You could say the whole thing goes from Windrush to digital.